Defence companies in Switzerland

-Switzerland plans to spend CHF 25.8 billion on defence between 2025 and 2028, up from CHF 21.7 billion in the previous four-year period, as part of a drive toward 1 per cent of GDP by 2030.
-State-owned RUAG covers land systems, communications, cybersecurity and life-cycle management for the Swiss Armed Forces, while a 2025 federal procurement strategy now requires 60 per cent of acquisition value to be sourced domestically.
+Switzerland plans to spend CHF 25.8 billion on defence between 2025 and 2028, up from CHF 21.7 billion in the previous four-year period, as part of a drive toward 1 % of GDP by 2030.
+State-owned RUAG covers land systems, communications, cybersecurity and life-cycle management for the Swiss Armed Forces, while a 2025 federal procurement strategy now requires 60 % of acquisition value to be sourced domestically.
 Zurich and Bern anchor most of the industry activity, alongside GDELS-Mowag in Kreuzlingen.

 All Defence Companies in Switzerland